 Reinforcing the brand

-Improving on the product with user testing
+Improving the design with user testing

 Learning from the process

-There were a couple important lessons from this project.
+There were a couple important lessons from this project: